-The materials provided by Pepperdine University School of Law and distributed by the Moot Court Board are exclusively for purposes of the Competition.
+The materials provided by the Pepperdine Caruso School of Law and distributed by the Moot Court Board are exclusively for purposes of the Competition.
 By entering the Competition, each school agrees that the Moot Court Problem, Rules, and other Competition materials will not be used outside of the Competition.